History of San Antonio in Timeline

 July 5, 2015: Missions Named UNESCO World Heritage Site

-On July 5, 2015, San Antonio's five missions, including The Alamo, were named UNESCO World Heritage sites, becoming the 23rd U.S. site on the list and the first in Texas.
+On July 5, 2015, the city's five missions were named UNESCO World Heritage sites.
+The San Antonio Missions became the 23rd U.S. site on the World Heritage list.

 On December 22, 2015, Toyota Field and S.T.A.R.
-Soccer Complex were sold to the City of San Antonio and Bexar County, with Spurs Sports and Entertainment agreeing to operate the facilities and field a team in the United Soccer League Championship.
+Soccer Complex were sold to the City of San Antonio and Bexar County.
+Spurs Sports and Entertainment agreed to operate the facilities and field a team that would play in the United Soccer League Championship.

 2015: Bicycle Friendly Community Designation

-In 2016, San Antonio FC began play in Toyota Field.
+In 2016, San Antonio FC began play in Toyota Field, a soccer-specific stadium.

 In 2016, San Antonio scored a 90 out of 100 in its treatment of the LGBT community.